fjossinet/RNArtistCore/README.md

 ![](media/concrete_example.png)

-Two algorithms are available:
-* rnartist (used in the graphical tool [RNArtist](https://github.com/fjossinet/RNArtist))
-* booquet

-Both algorithms need a secondary structure element.
-A drawing can be saved in an SVG or PNG file.
-The name of the RNA molecule will be used for the filename.
-Each algorithm has its own parameters to configure the drawing process and the final result.

 ## <a name="important-syntax-rules"></a> ***Important syntax rules***

 * a path has to be defined using the invariant separator "/", even if you're using Windows.
 For example: